 California Shakespeare Theater

-For Shakespeare in American Communities, California Shakespeare Theater will present student matinees of A Winter’s Tale (Fall 2013) directed by Patricia McGregor, as part of their Student Discovery program.
-The company will provide related educational activities, including classroom workshop, in-depth residencies, teacher training, and a teacher’s guide.
-They anticipate reaching 40 schools from the San Francisco Bay area and northern Central Valley.
+California Shakespeare Theater will present student matinees of Othello directed by Artistic Director Eric Ting, as part of the Student Discovery program.
+The company will provide related educational activities, including workshops, post-show discussions, and a study guide.
+They anticipate reaching 34 schools located in California.